 If you find an error, omission, mistake, broken link, any outdated information or an addition that we missed – simply email me at [email protected] a link to the page and any information and I’ll send you something awesome.

 MICHIGAN COTTAGE FOOD LAWS – Foods That Are Allowed

 The following are examples of products allowed to be made from your home.
-Keep in mind that some items, for example… breads like focaccia bread are not allowed.
+Keep in mind that some items are not allowed.

 Always check first: (see contact info below) VERIFY ANY FOOD YOU PLAN TO MAKE… CALL: 800-292-3939